nwjs/node/doc/api/stream.md

 });
 ```

-Each call to `readable.read()` returns a chunk of data, or `null`.
-The chunks
+Each call to `readable.read()` returns a chunk of data or `null`, signifying
+that there's no more data to read at that moment.
+These chunks aren't automatically
+concatenated.
+Because a single `read()` call does not return all the data, using
-are not concatenated.
-A `while` loop is necessary to consume all data
+a while loop may be necessary to continuously read chunks until all data is retrieved.
-currently in the buffer.
-When reading a large file `.read()` may return `null`,
+When reading a large file, `.read()` might return `null` temporarily, indicating
-having consumed all buffered content so far, but there is still more data to
+that it has consumed all buffered content but there may be more data yet to be
-come not yet buffered.
-In this case a new `'readable'` event will be emitted
+buffered.
+In such cases, a new `'readable'` event is emitted once there's more
-when there is more data in the buffer.
-Finally the `'end'` event will be
+data in the buffer, and the `'end'` event signifies the end of data transmission.
-emitted when there is no more data to come.

 Therefore to read a file's whole contents from a `readable`, it is necessary
 to collect chunks across multiple `'readable'` events: